Brickworks/Nucleus/docs/concepts.md

 ## Reference Missions

-This section outlines reference payloads and mission profiles for TerraMICRO which satisfy the main mission objective of demonstrating the uHAB avionics architecture by supporting a combination of technical or scientific experiments.
+This section outlines reference payloads and mission profiles for Nucleus which satisfy the main mission objective of demonstrating the uHAB avionics architecture by supporting a combination of technical or scientific experiments.